herobd/dessurt/README.md

 This is the script that executes training based on a configuration file.
 The training code is found in `trainer/`.

-The usage is: `python train.py -c CONFIG.json`  (see `configs/` for example configuation files and below for an explaination)
+The usage is: `python train.py -c CONFIG.json [-r CHECKPOINT.pth]`  (see `configs/` for example configuation files and below for an explaination)

-A training session can be resumed with: `python train.py -r CHECKPOINT.pth`
+A training session can be resumed with the `-r` flag (using the "checkpoint-latest.pth").
+This is also the flag for starting from a pre-trained model.

-If you want to override the config file on a resume, just use the `-c` flag in addition to `-r` and be sure the config has `"override": true`
+If you want to override the config file on a resume, just use the `-c` flag in addition to `-r` and be sure the config has `"override": true` (all mine do)

-The `configs` directory has configs for doing the pretraining and finetuning of Dessurt.
+The `configs` directory has configs for doing the pre-training and fine-tuning of Dessurt.

 When fine-tuning, I reset the pre-trained checkpoint using this: `python change_checkpoint_reset_for_training.py -c pretrained/checkpoint.pth -o output/directory(or_checkpoint.pth)`
 This resets the iteration count and optimizer and automatically names the output "checkpoint-latest.pth" so you can start training from it with the `-r` flag.